Woodstock Tributes at Bethel Woods Concerts

 2019

-When Rngo Starr’s All-Starr band performed for Woodstock’s 50th anniversary, it was bound to have some Woodstock covers.
-For one thing, keyboardist/singer/songwriter Gregg Rolie had played Woodstock in Santana, and Ringo Starr and His All Starr Band’s setlist included “Black Magic Woman/ Gypsy Queen”, the former which was performed at Woodstock, and Tito Puente’s “Oye Como Va,” which Santana covered after Woodstock.
-They ended with “With a Little Help From my Friends,” the Beatles tune which had its Woodstock moment via Joe Cocker.
+When Ringo Starr’s All-Starr band performed for Woodstock’s 50th anniversary, it was bound to have some Woodstock covers.
+For one thing, keyboardist/singer/songwriter Gregg Rolie had played Woodstock in Santana, and Ringo Starr and His All Starr Band’s setlist included “Black Magic Woman/ Gypsy Queen”, the former of which was performed at Woodstock, and Tito Puente’s “Oye Como Va,” which Santana covered after Woodstock.
+They ended with “With a Little Help From My Friends,” the Beatles tune which had its Woodstock moment via Joe Cocker.

 2007